Balm of Gilead

 I ditched poisonous shampoo!
 Most commercial shampoos contain SLS (Sodium Laurel,-eth Sulphate) or Parabens and formaldehyde agents, even so called organic shampoos contain betaine and decyl glucoside.
 Are these things really necessary?
 No, they are not.

-After doing a lot of research into how to wash my hair without shampoo, I settled on baking soda scalp scrub and apple cider leave-in rinse.
-It worked great!
-It is 2 tablespoons of baking soda in a cup of water.
-The vinegar rinse is 2 tablespoons of vinegar in a cup of water.
-If you have long hair, do not rub the baking soda into it, just let it hang.
-Put the baking soda wash on your scalp and finger massage it in.
-Then rinse very thoroughly.
-Pour on the vinegar, coating all the strands of your hair.
-You can use 4 tablespoons of vinegar in 2 cups of water if your hair is very long.
-Don't rinse again, just leave the vinegar rinse in your hair.
+After doing a lot of research into how to wash my hair without shampoo, I tried baking soda scalp scrub and it worked well but I soon switched to using my own handmade herbal soaps.
+I picked one made with natural rosemary and chamomile, used with very diluted apple cider leave-in rinse.
+It worked well!
+The vinegar rinse is 1 tablelspoon of vinegar in a cup of water.
+Rinse the soap very thoroughly then pour the vinegar rinse over your scalp and hair, coating all the strands of your hair.
+You can use 2 tablespoons of vinegar in 2 cups of water if your hair is very long.
+Don't rinse again, just leave the vinegar rinse in your hair.I did find that a more diluted amount works better for me.
+Too much vinegar leaves my hair limp, so I switched to 1 teaspoon in a cup of water and was happier with that, after the first time.

-Making Tallow Body Balm
+Making Tallow Hand & Foot Balm

-In my journey to rid myself of all things poisonous, I have found a great moisturizer body balm, tallow!
+In my journey to rid myself of all things poisonous, I have found a great moisturizer for hands and feet, tallow!
 Tallow is beef fat that has been rendered.
 To use it for body balm, it has to be rendered at least 2 times, 3 times is even better.
 The cleaner it is, the longer it will last at room temperature.
 It's important that all meat and other substances in the fat have been removed.
 The tallow has to be cleaned pure fat.
 You can get this tallow, rendered several times until it's light and clean, from Vera at the local Farmer's Market.
 You can also make it yourself from beef fat, but it's a long and tedious process to get it clean enough to use for body butter.

-This tallow based body balm is a sustainable, chemical-free alternative to synthetic, chemical laden, petroleum-based moisturizers.
+This tallow based balm is a sustainable, chemical-free alternative to synthetic, chemical laden, petroleum-based moisturizers.
 The only ingredients in it are tallow and olive oil.
 I added a few drops of my favourite peppermint essential oil, just enough to give it a light scent.

 If using essential oils in something like this, that sits on your skin and soaks in, make sure you are using something that's actually naturally steam distilled and edible.
 The USDA has a list of acceptable, edible essential oils from specific suppliers.
 It's called the GRAS list (Generally Regarded As Safe).
 Some of these are produced by the NOW brand.
 I am not getting paid to say this, I love the NOW essential oils!
 They are clean, pure, naturally distilled, some are safely edible and they are so strong!!
 You can get them on Amazon, or if you are in Fort Nelson, you can buy them at the "Down To Earth" Health Food Store.
 A particular favourite of mine is their peppermint.
 It's on the GRAS list, as is their rosemary, lemon and orange.